Download the brochure [PDF - 779 KB]

 - Native vegetation removal

-- Building.
+- Building

 Where can I get more information?

-Saanich Environmental Services has many resources:
+Saanich Parks has many resources:

-- A list of native plant and seed suppliers.
+- A list of native plant and seed suppliers

-- A list of native plant gardeners.
+- A list of native plant gardeners

-- Details of the Native Plant Salvage Program.
+- Details of the Native Plant Salvage Program

-- Naturescape BC.
+- Naturescape BC

-If you have questions about Tree Covenants, please call the Parks Department at 250-475-5522.
+If you have questions about Tree Covenants, please contact the Parks Department.